voxel51/platform-integrations/egress/README.md

 `https://<console-domain>/account/webhooks`
 For this example, you will want to check the "Job Complete" event, paste the AWS-provided URL, and click "Create".
 That's it!

-Everytime a job completes for your Platform user, this Lambda function will be invoked and will download job-outputs to the S3 bucket of your choice!
+Every time a job completes for your Platform user, this Lambda function will be invoked and will download job-outputs to the S3 bucket of your choice!